beaugunderson/node-revisit-tether/README.md

     var service = {
       url: 'http://localhost:8000/service',
       token: '12345abc',
-      content: {
-        message: 'some content for an API'
+      content: 'some content for an API'
-      }
     };

 ## Get all services for a token